gpask/PiSpy/README.md

   <img width="550" src="https://user-images.githubusercontent.com/64978673/158492335-02b7099d-76e5-48fe-99c0-71db24b11269.png">
 </p>

-This project is licensed under ...\
-The hardware is licensed under...\
-We are working towards publishing this work!
+This project is licensed under GNU General Public License v3.0 or any later version The hardware is licensed under CERN-OHL-S v2 or any later version We are working towards publishing this work!
 Stay tuned for links to the BioRxiv and, eventually, full publication.